bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Pieter Wuille**: 00:42:40

-As soon as we go towards `threshold signatures`, you know, the T-of-N where there's only a subset and `Frost` in particular, which is...
+As soon as we go towards threshold signatures, you know, the T-of-N where there's only a subset and Frost in particular, which is...

 **Tim Ruffing**: 00:42:50

-`Frost` is one of the...
+Frost is one of the...
-You could say `Frost` is the `threshold signature` equivalent to `MuSig`, really.
+You could say Frost is the threshold signature equivalent to MuSig, really.
-It's like a `threshold signature` of `MuSig`.
+It's like a threshold signature of MuSig.
 And in the signing part, it's very, very similar.
 Actually, it's fun that they came up with the same idea to basically build a two round signing thing.
 At the same time, we came up with the idea, so there were really two.